Melissa Mars

-Melissa Mars is a French actress and singer-songwriter.
-She appeared alongside John Travolta in From Paris With Love produced by Luc Besson (Nikita, Lucy).
-She won a best supporting actress award for her performance in The Cabining, and had her song "Beautiful" included in Coca-Cola's "52 Songs of Happiness" worldwide music compilation.
+Melissa Mars (born 3 September 1979) is a French singer, songwriter and actress.
+She rose to prominence in the early 2000s for her performances on stage.

-She released three solo albums with Universal Music, and featured on duets, including "1980" which reached number 5 in the charts.
-She was in Mozart the Rock Opera, which sold more than 1,500,000 tickets.
+Hailing from Marseille, France, Melissa Mars displayed an early interest in the performing arts.
+She embarked on her career as a singer, debuting with her single "Elle" in 2003.
+Over the years, she released three solo albums under Universal Music and collaborated on duets, notably "1980," which achieved No. 5 on the charts.
+Mars also appeared in the production of Mozart, l'opéra rock.

 Biography

-Mars started acting at the age of 13 in her hometown of Marseilles.
-At 16 she moved to Paris with her single mother and continued acting while pursuing a curriculum of math and science at the Lycée Louis-Le-Grand.
+Mars started acting at the age of 13 in her hometown of Marseille, France.
+At 16, she moved to Paris with her single mother and continued acting while pursuing a curriculum of math and science at Lycée Louis-le-Grand.

 She made her film debut in the Laurent Heynemann feature, One Way Ticket.
 She became a singer-songwriter, partnering with Lilas Klif, her mother, to co-author lyrics.
-She released three solo albums with Polydor - Universal Music as well as several duets.
-Her single 1980 reached number 5 in the charts.
+She released three solo albums with Polydor and Universal Music, and several duets.
+Her single from 1980 reached No. 5 in the charts.

-In 2009 she combined her vocal and acting talents for a leading role in the rock musical, Mozart The Rock Opera, directed by Olivier Dahan.
-She played the role of Aloysia for 346 shows in front of over 1,500,000 spectators, resulting in three NRJ Music Awards, a diamond record (over 700,000 sales), and a 3D movie filmed by FX guru Mark Weingartner (The Matrix, Inception).
+In 2009, she played a leading role in the rock musical Mozart, l'opéra rock, directed by Dove Attia and Albert Cohen.
+Melissa Mars played the role of Aloysia for 346 shows for around 1.5 million spectators, resulting in three NRJ Music Awards, a diamond record (over 700,000 sales), and a 3D movie filmed by FX guru Mark Weingartner (The Matrix, Inception).

 She appeared in the Super Bowl spot for From Paris with Love alongside John Travolta.
 Five more American feature films followed in less than a year, in which she starred alongside the likes of Vivica A. Fox (Kill Bill), Tom Sizemore (Saving Private Ryan), David Proval (Mean Streets, The Sopranos), and Vinnie Jones (Snatch, X-Men).

-In 2014, Coca-Cola included her bossa nova song Beautiful in its 52 Songs of Happiness compilation.

-In November 2014, her role in The Cabining garnered a best supporting actress award at the FANtastic Horror Film Festival in San Diego, California.
+In November 2014, Mars role in The Cabining garnered a Best Supporting Actress Award at the FANtastic Horror Film Festival in San Diego, California.

-Mars uses her fluency in Arabic, one of five languages she speaks besides French, English, Spanish, and German, for her series regular role as a spy on a TV show, Khamsa.
-She is also one of the leads in Curse of Mesopotamia, the first international feature film shot in Kurdistan, Iraq.
-The movie was interrupted by the events with ISIS in Iraq, but shooting resumed and wrapped six months later in Jordan.

-She had her American TV debut on Lifetime in Deadly Delusions, a thriller alongside Haylie Duff (Napoleon Dynamite) and Teri Polo (Meet the Parents, The Fosters).
+She made her American TV debut on Lifetime in Deadly Delusions, a thriller alongside Haylie Duff (Napoleon Dynamite) and Teri Polo (Meet the Parents, The Fosters).

-Her series of Children of China portraits was exhibited in Paris for a month during the International Children’s day, printed on canvas, which measured nearly six feet long.
+Her series of Children of China portraits was exhibited in Paris for a month during Children's Day, printed on canvas, and measuring nearly six feet long.